Understanding Context Fragmentation in Distributed Systems

 - Horizontal Fragmentation: This technique divides tables into smaller tables (fragments) containing subsets of rows.
 It is particularly effective in scenarios where data is distributed across geographical regions, enhancing localized data processing.

-- Hybrid Fragmentation: Combining both vertical and horizontal fragmentation, this approach customizes data storage to optimize access patterns and query efficiency. < li>Derived Fragmentation: Utilizes derived attributes or secondary indexes to create fragments that align with specific context-related queries, significantly reducing retrieval times.
+- Hybrid Fragmentation: Combining both vertical and horizontal fragmentation, this approach customizes data storage to optimize access patterns and query efficiency.

 Vertical vs. Horizontal Fragmentation: A Comparative Analysis